Congratulations to everyone who was involved with the organisation of the

 the country.
 During business trips I have "guest" called in the U.S.A.
 (New York, Virginia, Texas, California, Illinois and

 Florida), in Germany, Holland, Sweden, Finland, Denmark and Norway.

 I have also been the "featured caller" at Square Dance Week-ends in England (including several National Conventions),

 in Scotland, the Isle of Wight, Sweden, France, the Netherlands and Switzerland.

 Major events for me include being one of the Featured Callers at the 2003 BAASDC 50th Birthday Dance, the 2004 SDCCGB

 50th Birthday Dance and the 2006 European Square Dance Convention.
 Later this year I am delighted to be a Featured Caller

-More recently, my wife and I enjoyed attending the 59th National Square Dance Convention in Louisville, Kentucky.
+In 2010, my wife and I enjoyed attending the 59th National Square Dance Convention in Louisville, Kentucky.